bluesky314/BraTs-Segmentation-Challenge/readme.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{d\mathbf{L}_{d&space;i&space;c&space;e}}{dw_i}=-n\mathbf{Dice}^{n-1}_{coef}&space;\frac{d\mathbf{Dice}_{coef}}{dw_i}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{d\mathbf{L}_{d&space;i&space;c&space;e}}{dw_i}=-n\mathbf{Dice}^{n-1}_{coef}&space;\frac{d\mathbf{Dice}_{coef}}{dw_i}" title="\frac{d\mathbf{L}_{d i c e}}{dw_i}=-n\mathbf{Dice}^{n-1}_{coef} \frac{d\mathbf{Dice}_{coef}}{dw_i}" /></a>

 We see that the gradient term is multiplied by a factor proportional to the loss at that point.
 So hard samples yielding higher losses will get weighted more in this formulation automatically allowing our model to focus on the minority distribution in the dataset.
+This a similar forumulation to the M.S.E loss which penalizes distances in a non-linear fasion.

+### Ensemble

+Using 8 models trained on each of the above, we create a ensemble that is able to overcome the data distribution split problem and achives consistent results throughout samples.

+2 models on Dice Loss
+2 Models on Tversky loss focusing on FN
+2 models on Tversky loss focusing on FP
+2 models on Power Loss with n=2